 Do note that if you are opting for seats in the leftmost or rightmost section in the orchestra, make it a point to book seats that are closer to the inner aisle as opposed to getting the extreme corner seats.

-Keeping these things, and the consistent above 90% average occupancy rate, in mind, it’s safe to say that the show is very much in demand.
 The good orchestra and front mezzanine seats generally fill up around 2-3 weeks in advance, which means you definitely won’t get the best seats if you plan on booking your tickets at the last moment.

 We would suggest that you book your tickets at least a few weeks in advance if you want the best seats in the theatre.
 Headout, an online concierge for fun experiences in your city, allows you to book seats up to 90 days in advance!